-The Special Needs Assistant course is designed for learners who wish to progress from a FETAC Level 5 to a FETAC Level 6 qualification.
+The Special Needs Assistant course is designed for learners who wish to progress from a QQI (formerly FETAC) Level 5 to a QQI Level 6 qualification.
 The course content is structured to give a broader, knowledge and understanding of the issues surrounding disabilities and or learning difficulties.

 The Special Needs Assistant Level 6 course is ideal for Learners who wish to: